top of page

 Scenic.
 Busy.
 Great on negative tides.

 Keewaydin is a long, sandy island just north of Marco Island.
-It’s stunning—and on the right tide (especially a negative low), it can produce huge shells.
+It’s stunning - and on the right tide (especially a negative low), it can produce huge shells (both in size and quantity).
 You’ll spend most of your time shelling in very shallow water, where BIG horse conchs and alphabet cones may be just below the surface.

 Pro tip: Bring a clear water pitcher to help you see underwater shells more easily!